 In a world where streaming broadcast media and other forms of digital entertainment are competing for the same eyeballs, Major League Baseball (MLB) teams have to work hard and think creatively to attract fans to the ballpark throughout the long regular season.
-That’s especially true following the COVID-19 pandemic, which has seen fans’ game attendance come back at a slower pace than the MLB would like.¹

 While the San Francisco Giants have long enjoyed a strong base of season ticket holders, the club doesn’t take its loyal legion of game-goers for granted.
 Bill Schlough, Chief Information Officer (CIO) for the Giants, says the organization fully recognizes the need to continually adapt strategies for attracting and engaging with fans.
-He says data—or more specifically, a fron office armed with data insights—is vital to helping the Giants innovate new and better ways to fill the stands in Oracle Park.
+He says data—or more specifically, a front office armed with data insights—is vital to helping the Giants innovate new and better ways to fill the stands in Oracle Park.

 “We’re not like teams in the NFL that only have to sell out eight home games a season and barely even need a ticketing department,” says Schlough.
 “The Giants play at least 81 home games each season.
 And by leveraging data, we’ve learned that IT can play a critical role in helping fill the seats for those games.”

 Taking Bobblehead Nights to a Whole New Level

 The San Francisco Giants are using server-based machine learning (ML) and artificial intelligence (AI) to help make data-driven decisions based on predictive analysis around what different ticketing products they should offer fans to tempt them out to the ballpark more often.
 (The Giants haven’t yet moved this process to the cloud, but it’s an option the club is considering, Schlough says.)